An appraiser performs an evaluation that generates an opinion of value.

-One of the processes in use is the Cost Approach, which finds what it would cost to replace the improvements to the house, minus age and physical deterioration, plus the land value.
+One of the methods in use is the Cost Approach, which finds what it would cost to restore the improvements to the property, minus depreciation and physical dilapidation, plus the land value.

-The Sales Comparison Approach is commonly the most accurate and clearest indicator of cost for a residence.
+The Sales Comparison Approach is normally the most definitive and best indicator of worth for a residential property.

-The most important party in deciding the worth of a residence, an appraiser makes an unbiased and professional opinion on the worth of a property used in a real estate sale.
+The most important party in deciding the value of a residence, an appraiser makes an unbiased and professional opinion on the worth of a property used in a real estate sale.

-There are many reasons to obtain an appraisal from Burwan Appraisal Services with the usual reason being real estate and mortgage transactions.
+There are a lot of reasons to obtain an appraisal from Burwan Appraisal Services with the usual reason being real estate and mortgage transactions.